 Department of Early Learning

-Using a 3-phase roll-out from July 1, 2012 to July 1, 2013, Washington is expanding its voluntary quality rating and improvement system, Early Achievers, statewide.
+Using a 3-phase roll-out from July 1, 2012 to July 1, 2013, Washington expanded its voluntary quality rating and improvement system, Early Achievers, statewide.
 Early Achievers was developed with input and support from child care providers across the state over a two-year period.
 It is the expansion of a pilot program, Seeds to Success, that 90 child care providers in five communities participated in.
 The Department of Early Learning (DEL) is partnering with Child Care Aware Washington and the University of Washington to offer Early Achievers statewide.
 In 2014, the Early Achievers’ voluntary QRIS has grown to include over 2,300 licensed child care facilities, with nearly 60% being center-based and 33% being home-based.

 Washington’s ability to scale up its QRIS is due to a balance between incentives and investing stakeholders in the Early Achievers program.
 For example, Washington has created a customized pathway for Head Start and state pre-k programs within Early Achievers, which has boosted participation across the state.
 Additionally, scholarships, coaching, tiered subsidy reimbursement and other financial incentives as well as Training Resource Centers around the state have increased participation in the program.
 The Training Resource Centers allow licensed providers to join state and federally funded preschool programs in high-quality trainings offered in the preschools.
 And finally, the overall participation in the state’s QRIS has increased due to legislation passed in 2013, which required all state-funded preschool programs to join Early Achievers by 2015.